the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 };
 ~~~~~~~~

 Another neat helper are shorthand method names.
-In JavaScript ES6, you can initialize methods in an object more concise.
+In JavaScript ES6, you can initialize methods in an object more concisely.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~